Understanding Achilles Tendonitis

 Causes of Achilles Heel Pain

 Achilles tendonitis is typically an overuse injury.
-The basic cause of an overuse injury is when a person does “too much to soon”.
-With that being said, other factors can contribute to inflammation of the largest tendon in the human body:
+The basic cause of these ailments is “doing too much too soon.”
+With that said, other factors can contribute to inflammation in the largest tendon in the human body:

-- Altered or improper footwear for both activities and work environments.
+- Altered or improper footwear worn in physical activity or work environments

-- Changes in training surface firmness and inclines such as hills.
+- Inconsistency in training surface firmness and inclines, such as hills

-- Rapid increase in activity volume and/or intensity.
+- A rapid increase in activity volume and/or intensity

 - Weak calf muscles